 Reference to Recommendation Number Each response should be referenced to the Recommendation Number listed in the GOSA draft audit report.
-Statement of Agreement or Disagreement with Recommendation Management should provide a statement of agreement or disagreement with the findings and recommendations.
-If you do not agree with a finding, specific information should be referenced to support your position.
-1 Planned Corrective Action to Address Recommendation The plan should provide pertinent comments on the detailed action taken or planned to correct the deficiencies in the audit findings, or a statement, as appropriate, which describes the reason(s) that corrective action is unnecessary.
+Statement of Agreement or Disagreement with Recommendation Management should provide a statement of agreement or disagree with the findings and recommendations.
+If you do not agree with finding, specific information should be referenced to support you position.
+Planned Corrective Action to Address RecommendationThe plan should provide pertinent comments on the detailed acti taken or planned to correct the deficiencies in the audit findings, statement, as appropriate, which describes the reason(s) that corr action is unnecessary.
 For planned actions, management should provide projected dates for completion of major tasks.
 Contact Person Management responsible for completing the proposed actions should be identified.
 Please indicate their name, title, telephone number, and e-mail address.

-1If the School District has documents, correspondence or other supporting documents on file that are pertinent to the School District's response to its findings, please make reference to such items in the response but do not include such documents with the corrective action plan.
+If the School District has documents, correspondence or other supporting documents on file that are pertinent to the School District's response to its findings, please make reference to such items in the response but do not include such documents with the corrective action plan.